 For Pods custom fields, you can only use this first method, to test for presence or absence of content.
+Here's an example using conditional field connection shortcode with a Pods custom field.

 Test for a text or integer value for WordPress custom fields